-After our labour-intensive bathroom renovation (see the final reveal of that here), I was in the mood for an easy, high-impact project.
-A “quick win”, you know?
-I have had ‘make a headboard’ on the to-do list ever since we moved into our pad in 2009, so I figured the time had come.
-Here is how I made our new DIY an upholstered headboard for less than $100.
+We hadn’t spent much time decorating our bedroom, and after renovating our bathroom I was in the mood for an easy, high-impact project.
+I have had “make a headboard” on the to-do list ever since we moved into our house a year ago, so I finally got my butt in action.
+My two requirements?
+I wanted this DIY headboard to be upholstered and cost less than $100.

-Here was our bedroom before, looking pretty sad. ?
+Here was our bedroom before.
+Looking pretty sad, huh?

-I knew I wanted to do a basic upholstered headboard, so I waited for a sale day at my local fabric store, and went on the hunt for some yellow fabric.
+I knew I wanted to do an upholstered headboard, so I waited for a sale day at my local fabric store, and went on the hunt for some yellow fabric.
 Sometimes I have no luck, and then other times I hit the jackpot.
 This was one of those jackpot moments.
 I came across this pretty gray and yellow ikat fabric by Richloom.
 The original price tag was just over $25/meter, but sale day meant 40% off.
-Everything was comin’ up Gemma!

 I thought I had seen the fabric somewhere before, and realized when I got home that Sherry and John posted about on Young House Love quite a while ago…

 Annoying I don’t think they carry the yellow version anymore (I couldn’t find it online), but I found others from that same Richloom line.
 FYI the fabric quality is amazing.
 Heavy weight and gorgeous.

 Here is the orange version (Richloom Ikat Marlena Orange Home Decor Fabric):

 Another style but in the same gray and yellow colours (Richloom Kashan Lemongrass Home Decor Fabric):

 And this other in blues (Richloom Ikat Django Turquoise Home Decor Fabric):